JetForcer/AccountLocalTime/README.md

 ![Customization form](https://user-images.githubusercontent.com/11737357/70994682-6dc66f00-20d7-11ea-9d58-9aca4926a58c.png)

-Please consider that by default geolocation is disabled and widget worked only for US states.
+Please consider that by default geolocation is disabled and widget worked only for a several US states.

 # How to configure organization